Tragheim: Locations

-The street Nachtigallensteig in northern Hintertragheim was named after the large numbers of nightingales which lived in the vicinity and frequented the Studentenfließ, a stream which flowed into the Oberteich.
+The street Nachtigallensteig(de) in northern Hintertragheim was named after the large numbers of nightingales which lived in the vicinity and frequented the Studentenfließ, a stream which flowed into the Oberteich.
 In 1698 Elector Frederick III imposed a fine of 100 Gulden for shooting or caging a nightingale.
 While the street was long known as Nachtigallensteig, the idyllic name was only made official in 1884.

 The University of Königsberg moved from its original campus in Kneiphof to Paradeplatz between Tragheim and Burgfreiheit in 1861.
 Several of the university's buildings were also located in Tragheim.
 The royal and university library moved to the Braxein-Tettau-Henschesches Palais in 1901.
 A physics institute and an agriculture academy were located in northwestern Tragheim.
 The Baugewerkschule was situated on Schönstraße.

 By the late 19th century, Wrangel-Straße in northern Tragheim contained the Protestant cemetery of Tragheim Church, a Jewish cemetery, the cuirassier barracks, and horse stables.
 The Bismarck-Oberlyzeum moved into the former barracks in 1931.
 Built in the early 20th century on the northern side of Wallring was the Haus der Technik, the Christuskirche, and the Kunsthalle, while the Hindenburg-Oberrealschule was on the southern side.
 The Ostmesse trade fair was located just north of Tragheim.

 In 1906 military engineers dismantled part of the city walls in northern Tragheim just south of the Wrangel Tower (Wrangelturm, named after Friedrich Graf von Wrangel) near the Oberteich.
 In order to comply with Jewish law, the city's Adass Isroel congregation requested the installation of an eruv to enclose the community.
 A wire known as the Judendraht was thus installed over the gap in the wall, symbolically completing the eruv.